oir/startle/README.md

 - Variable length arguments are more intuitively handled.
   You can use `--things a b c` (in addition to `--things=a --things=b --things=c`).
 - Like Typer and unlike Fire, help is simply printed and not displayed in pager mode by default, so you can keep referring to it as you type your command.
-- Like Fire and unlike Typer, docstrings determine the description of each argument in the help text, instead of individually adding extra type annotations.
+- Like Fire and unlike Typer, docstrings determine the description of each argument in the help text, instead of having to individually add extra type annotations.
 This allows for a very non-intrusive design, you can adopt (or un-adopt) **startle** with no changes to your function.
-- `*args` but also `**kwargs` are supported, to parse unknown arguments as well as unknown options (`--unknown-key unknown-value`).
+- `*args` but also `**kwargs` are supported, to parse unknown arguments as well as unknown options (`--unk-key unk-val`).